Xolani-M/resumebuilder/README.md

 2. Navigate to the project directory: `cd resumeMaker`
 3. Open the `index.html` file in your preferred web browser

-Alternatively, you can access the live version of the website at [Resume-Buid](https://resumewiz101.netlify.app/) (fictional URL).
+Alternatively, you can access the live version of the website at [Resume-Buid](https://resumewiz101.netlify.app/).

 # Resume Page